ranabalabel2/calculatorproject/README.md

 DESCRIPTION
 UnwieldyOddballInterface is a multi-functional calculator that can solve simple equations and graph functions (linear and quadratic).

-Main menu:
+⭐Main menu:
 Calls on the calculator and graphing calculator classes Has the ability to change the background colour and theme based on user preferences

-Calculator:
+⭐Calculator:

-Can carry out simple calculations involving the four operations (+,-,*,/)
+-Can carry out simple calculations involving the four operations (+,-,*,/)

-Adheres to the rules of BEDMAS
+-Adheres to the rules of BEDMAS

-Accepts negative input (displayed as an underscore “_” on the interface)
+-Accepts negative input (displayed as an underscore “_” on the interface)

-Accepts decimal input
+-Accepts decimal input

-Can print error messages (an equation that starts with an operator, an equation that contains multiple consecutive operators, dividing by zero, etc.)
+-Can print error messages (an equation that starts with an operator, an equation that contains multiple consecutive operators, dividing by zero, etc.)

-Graphing calculator:
+⭐Graphing calculator:
-Linear functions: in the form of y = mx + b; asks user for input of the slope and y-intercept
+-Linear functions: in the form of y = mx + b; asks user for input of the slope and y-intercept

-Quadratic functions: in the form of y = ax2 + bx + c; asks user for input of the a, b, and c values
+-Quadratic functions: in the form of y = ax2 + bx + c; asks user for input of the a, b, and c values

-X-axis ranges from -30 to +30; y-axis ranges from -35 to +35
+-X-axis ranges from -30 to +30; y-axis ranges from -35 to +35

-Each box represents an interval of 5
+-Each box represents an interval of 5

-Can handle bad input
+-Can handle bad input

-Prints out the function in an animation
+-Prints out the function in an animation